-Once again, the problem is that Bostrom's model necessarily considers all three variables (f_F, f_I) , and $\overline{N_I}$ to carry equal weight in determining how many simulated observers actually exist (without accounting for the number of human-level technological civilizations).
-However, when we account for the number of human-level technological civilizations (\mathcal{H}), we discover certain instances - where $\mathcal{H}(f_F, f_I) < 1$ - in which the three variables must not carry equal weight; f_F and f_I must instead carry more, working with \mathcal{H} to generate an upper bound on f sim.
+Once again, the problem is that Bostrom's model necessarily considers all three variables $(f_F, f_I)$ , and $\overline{N_I}$ to carry equal weight in determining how many simulated observers actually exist (without accounting for the number of human-level technological civilizations).
+However, when we account for the number of human-level technological civilizations ( $\mathcal{H}$ ), we discover certain instances - where $\mathcal{H}(f_F, f_I) < 1$ - in which the three variables must not carry equal weight; $f_F$ and $f_I$ must instead carry more, working with $\mathcal{H}$ to generate an upper bound on fsim.

-With that said, one may respond by claiming that individuals should not trust their beliefs regarding \mathcal{H} .
+With that said, one may respond by claiming that individuals should not trust their beliefs regarding $\mathcal{H}$ .
 For they would first need to estimate the probability of life emerging from non-life, which is impossible without a second example-aside from Earth.
-140 By this logic, however, we should not trust any of our beliefs regarding the variables in SA, which indicates an even weightier problem.
+By this logic, however, we should not trust any of our beliefs regarding the variables in SA, which indicates an even weightier problem.
 For if we shouldn't trust our beliefs regarding the variables in SA then, even if we believe that I and I are false, it's no longer clear why we actually should believe that I is true.
-Indeed, this becomes an intractable matter.
+Indeed, this becomes an intractable problem.

-Before advancing, I must stress that the objection presented in this section (6.1.) can be offered as an aside.
+Before advancing, I must stress that the objection presented in this section can be offered as an aside.
 For SA may be refuted while accepting its mathematical model.
-This shall be revealed by the following two objections (6.2., and 6.3.).
+This shall be revealed by the following two objections.

-140 See Paul Davies', The Eerie Silence: Renewing Our Search for Alien Intelligence (2010).
+See Paul Davies', The Eerie Silence: Renewing Our Search for Alien Intelligence (2010).